zhengang-zhong/unconstrained_nonlinear_optimization_comparison/README.md

 This repository contains codes realizing nonlinear optimization methods and visualizing each iteration in different plots.
-More methods will be included.
+This repo will be polished, and more methods/objs will be included.